FOLLOW US

-Getaway Staff
+The Getaway

 When travelers consider the endless list of possible vacation destinations, Hawaii will undoubtedly make their list of top choices.
 Last year alone, nearly 10 million tourists visited the Aloha State, choosing Oahu as their ultimate destination.
-Not only is Oahu the third largest Hawaiian island, but 75% of the state’s total population also lives here.
+Not only is Oahu the third largest Hawaiian island, but 75% of the state's total population also lives here.
 It is located between the islands of Kauai and Maui, with pleasant year-round temperatures ranging between 72 and 81 degrees.
-Hawaii’s capital city of Honolulu is located in the southern part of the island.
+Hawaii's capital city, Honolulu, is located in the southern part of the island.

 Advertisement